wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Fixed bug where new line breaks were not being added in some instances.

 = 1.6.1 =
 * Added a template attribute to the shortcodes and widgets to specify the order of the testimonial, author and url.
 * Updated documentation to reflect the new template attribute.